cucumber/language-service/CONTRIBUTING.md

 8. Update `src/tree-sitter-node/NodeParserAdapter.ts`
 9. Run tests

-As you are working on step 4 and 5 - use [tree-sitter playground](https://tree-sitter.github.io/language/playground)
+As you are working on step 4 and 5 - use [tree-sitter playground](https://tree-sitter.github.io/tree-sitter/playground)
 to build your query.
-The queries must have [capturing nodes](https://tree-sitter.github.io/language/using-parsers#query-syntax):
+The queries must have [capturing nodes](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax):

 - `defineParameterTypeQueries`: `@expression` and `@name`
-- `defineStepDefinitionQueries`: `@expression`
+- `defineStepDefinitionQueries`: `@expression` and `@root`

 ## One last thing